How to Apply for NZ Citizenship Before the 2027 Test

 The Department of Internal Affairs has confirmed that most adult applicants aged 16 to 65 will sit a 20-question multiple-choice test with a 75% pass mark (15 out of 20 correct).
 The test will cover:

 This is not a token formality.
 The UK citizenship test (Life in the UK) has a failure rate of approximately 30% on first attempts, and Australia's citizenship test fails roughly 4% of candidates per sitting.
 New Zealand's test will be modeled on these precedents.
-For residents who have been focused on careers, families, and daily life rather than constitutional law, a 75% pass mark on Treaty of Waitangi and MMP questions is not guaranteed.
+For residents who have been focused on careers, families, and daily life rather than constitutional and civic knowledge, a 75% pass mark is not guaranteed.

 The Timeline for Applying Before the Test